georgringer/news/Documentation/Tutorials/Templates/Start/Index.rst

 -----------

 Every Fluid ViewHelper starts with  :html:`<f:`.
-The view helpers supplied by TYPO3 are documented in the :ref:`ViewHelper Reference <t3viewhelper:start>`.
+The view helpers supplied by TYPO3 are documented in the :doc:`ViewHelper Reference <t3viewhelper:Index>`.

 Any other ViewHelpers from other extensions can be used by using a namespace declaration like